Signs and symptoms of acute myeloid leukemia

-The cancer cells in AML (blasts) are bigger than normal white blood cells and have more trouble going through tiny blood vessels.
-If the blast count gets very high, these cells clog up blood vessels and make it hard for normal red blood cells (and oxygen) to get to tissues.
+The cancer cells in AML (called blasts) are bigger than normal white blood cells and have more trouble going through tiny blood vessels.
+If the blast count gets very high, these cells can clog up blood vessels and make it hard for normal red blood cells (and oxygen) to get to tissues.
 This is called leukostasis.
 Leukostasis is rare, but it is a medical emergency that needs to be treated right away.
 Some of the symptoms are like those seen with a stroke, and include:

 - Weakness in one side of the body